cloonix/cloonix.github.io/content/blog/20240807_vim_for_your_web_browser.md

   - vim
 ---

-I'm still trying to improve my vim skills every day, but I'm still not faster than using a regular editor in combination with my mouse, but I'm trying.
-But what I really like is the browser extension [vimium](https://vimium.github.io/) which is available for Chromium and Firefox.
+I'm trying to improve my vim skills every day, but I'm still not faster than using a regular editor in combination with my mouse.
+I really like the browser extension [vimium](https://vimium.github.io/) which is available for Chromium and Firefox.

 The principle is simple.
 You press the "f" key, for example, and the open web page displays a selection of key combinations that (would) open the corresponding link.
 Then you type (for example) "ad" to open the underlying link.